-- a.
-The Association reserves the right to hire an individual to act as its executive director.
-If the Association elects to hire an executive director (which can include a non-City employee), the City agrees to acknowledge that individual as a duly authorized representative of the Association.
-The Association acknowledges that, if it elects to hire an executive director, that individual agrees to abide by applicable City policies pertaining to confidentiality, including, but not limited to, policies regarding negotiations, investigations, and disciplinary proceedings. - b.
-Up to four (4) Association members per division may be released from duty to attend monthly Association meetings, up to 1 hour, subject to their supervisor's approval and in accordance with the operational needs of the department.
-The hours will be logged with time management software. - c.
-Upon at least 30 days notification, the Chief of Police, or designee, will allow up to five (5) Association representatives to use their available accrued leave to attend conventions and conferences, outside of any vacation or other leave bid or preference process, up to a maximum of 120 hours per calendar year.
-Every effort will be made to allow the Association representatives to use leave for this purpose subject to the operational needs of the department.
-This does not preclude additional Association representatives from using their own accrued leave to attend conventions and conferences in accordance with normal leave policies and procedures. - 4.
-Dues Deductions: The City agrees to deduct monthly Association membership dues from the pay of those Police Officers who individually request in writing that such deductions be made.
+- City policies pertaining to confidentiality, including, but not limited to, policies regarding negotiations, investigations, and disciplinary proceedings. - 5.
+Dues Deductions: The City agrees to deduct monthly Association membership dues from the pay of those Police Officers who individually request in writing that such deductions be made consistent with state law.
 The City further agrees to cease deduction of such fees upon written request by a Police Officer.
-The City will notify the Association in writing of all requests for termination of dues deduction. - 5.
-Policy Updates: The City agrees to provide thirty (30) calendar days' notice to the Association prior to changing any Salt Lake City personnel policy, meaning a Citywide policy.
+The City will notify the Association in writing of all requests for termination of dues deduction. - 6.
+Policy Updates: The City agrees to provide thirty (30) calendar days' notice to the Association prior to changing any Salt Lake City personnel policy, meaning a City-wide policy.
 Matters concerning procedural operations of the department are not considered City personnel policies.
 The Department will make best efforts to provide advance notice to the Association for changes in Department policy and agrees to meet in continued labor relations meetings to receive any advisory input on proposed changes.
 The City is not precluded from imposing changes in policy without prior notice subject to emergent or operational circumstances.
-This provision shall not be construed to limit or discourage efforts of either the Association or the City to discuss additional matters of concern. - 6.
-The City agrees to designate space in police buildings for Association bulletin board.
-The bulletin boards shall be provided by the Association and installed by the City.
-The bulletin boards shall be installed in location mutually agreed upon by the City and the Association. - 7.
-Notices posted on space allotted to the Association may include:
+This provision shall not be construed to limit or discourage efforts of either the Association or the City to discuss additional matters of concern.